 This program prepares students for participation as thoughtful decision makers, leaders, and community members.
 It encourages innovative problem solving, collaboration, and strategic thinking.
-The BA in Management requires students to complete a second major, thus allowing students the opportunity to study broadly, develop different ways of thinking, enhance their critical analysis skills, and adapt to change in an interconnected international economy.
-The program is designed for students who will pursue globally in functions such as communications, development, human resources, marketing, public relations, and sports management, among others, and in sectors like entertainment, finance, government agencies, healthcare, information technology, logistics and transportation, nonprofits, and small businesses of all kinds.
-The program provides a pathway for students seeking a double major to graduate in four years.
+The BA in Management requires a second major, thus allowing students the opportunity to study more broadly, develop different ways of thinking, and adapt to change.
+The program is designed for students who are pursuing careers in marketing, public relations, human resources, development, communications, and sports management among other areas.
+Graduates from the BA in Management program are employed across many sectors including information technology, entertainment, healthcare, nonprofit, government, and small business.
+The program is designed for students to graduate in four years with the double major.